 This quiet man has extended his talents into new and unexpected territories over the past few years.
 While performing live in some of the most legendary venues of the world – London’s Barbican Centre, Barcelona’s Palau de la Musica, the Parisian theatres Alhambra and Grand Rex, Amsterdam’s Melkweg, Teatro Municipal do Rio de Janeiro or Washington’s Kennedy Center, he has also found the time to create three major film soundtracks, including for Lee Daniels’ Oscar-nominated historical drama “The Butler” starring Forest Whitaker.
 He was invited to lead the artistic festivities of the 40th anniversary of the Portuguese Revolution of 1974 with a free concert on the steps of the National Parliament in Lisbon, resulting in the live CD/DVD “O Espírito de Um País”, and created music for an installation by the late Japanese artist and aquarist Takashi Amano, “Underwater Forests”, as well as producing limited-edition electronica album “A Vida Secreta das Máquinas”.

 Now, his new work is yet another step in an incredibly rich path.
 Marking his signing by the prestigious classical music label Deutsche Grammophon, “O Retiro” is an orchestral project the Portuguese composer had looked forward to for a long time: a collaboration with Lisbon’s acclaimed Gulbenkian Orchestra and Choir, supported by Rodrigo’s usual string quartet accompanists (Viviena Tupikova, Bruno Silva, Carlos Tony Gomes and Denys Stetsenko) and regular accomplices Celina da Piedade and Selma Uamusse.

-“O Retiro” is a thoughtful, reflective, contemplative work, composed over six months between the bustle of Lisbon and the quiet of rural Avis and recorded in the “sanctuary” of extraordinary acoustics that is Lisbon’s Gulbenkian Auditorium by Tobias Lehmann (the engineer behind many award-winning Deutsche Grammophon releases).
-With orchestral arrangements created by Steve Bartek (a regular collaborator of Danny Elfman) and cellist Carlos Tony Gomes, “O Retiro” is a project long held close to Rodrigo’s heart – and a moment of peace and pause away from the contemporary world of speed and constant demands.
+In 2015 he released “O Retiro” (“The Retreat”) in collaboration with Gulbenkian’s Orchestra and Choir, that made direct entry at #2 in the Portuguese Charts and #1 in the Digital Chart.
+With orchestral arrangements created by Steve Bartek (a regular collaborator of Danny Elfamn) and cellist Carlos Tony Gomes, “O Retiro” is a project long held close to Rodrigo’s heart – and a moment of peace and pause away from the contemporary world of speed and constant demands.